 As a conditionally ready student, you can meet the ELM Requirement by taking an approved

-following high school courses have been approved:
+for Fall 2018 freshmen.)
+The following high school courses have been approved:

 - Trigonometry and Math Analysis